 If the boat is registered in the Polish register, an international certificate is issued upon request, which allows the use of the DSC with the issue of an MMSI identifier dedicated to the boat.

-Exams are not necessary but a ship radio operator certificate is sufficient, such as the one issued in Italy by the territorial inspectorates of the Ministry of Economic Development:
+Exams are not necessary but it is preferable to possess a ship radio operator certificate is sufficient, such as the one issued in Italy by the territorial inspectorates of the Ministry of Economic Development:

 This is the form to request it from the MISE: